REDOWAN038/stomaScope/README.md

 ## Environment Variables

+To run this project, you will need to add the following environment variables to your frontend .env file

+`REACT_APP_SERVER_URL`

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your backend .env file

 `PORT`